adex-badr18/storefront-backend/README.md

 ### Database config

 The API connects to a **postgres** database.
 Please create **two** separate databases, one for the development environment and the testing environment.
+In a terminal tab, create and run the database:

+- switch to the postgres user and start psql prompt: `sudo -u postgres psql`
+- in psql prompt, run the following:
+    - `CREATE USER shopping_user WITH PASSWORD 'password123';`
+    - `CREATE DATABASE shopping;`
+    - `CREATE DATABASE shopping_test;`
+    - `\c shopping`
+    - `GRANT ALL PRIVILEGES ON DATABASE shopping TO shopping_user;`
+    - `\c shopping_test`
+    - `GRANT ALL PRIVILEGES ON DATABASE shopping_test TO shopping_user;`

 To make sure the API can connect to the db it is necessary to create a `database.json` file with the format below: